wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 global $wpdb;
 ```

-The `$wpdb` instance also contains crucial information about the WordPress database which you'll need to properly create and manage our own custom tables.
-Let's see how as we create our first one.
+The `$wpdb` instance also contains crucial information about the WordPress database which you'll need to properly create and manage your own custom tables.
+Let's see this in action as we create our first one.

 ## Creating a Custom Table